YuriAtanasov/one-command-wordpress/README.md

   Terraform and bash scripts which create sample Wordpress blog with single command.

-  The solution consist the following main services:
+  The solution consists of the following main services:
   - Basic VPC
   - EC2 instances
   - Application Load Balancer